I wonder, I wonder a lot. Probably far too much.

 There are times where everything becomes clear, those great mysteries of the world, the universe and beyond all seem to suddenly fit together, the puzzle completes, just for a moment.
-Then, a giant sledge hammer smashes through the puzzle, pieces fly around everywhere and once again I am clueless to the great beyond.
+Then, a giant sledge hammer smashes through the puzzle, pieces fly everywhere and once again I am clueless to the great beyond.

-There is a reason artists carry their tools of trade around with then, whether that’s a small guitar for the musician, a pen and pad for the writer or a small easel, brush and oil paints for the painter.
+There is a reason artists carry their tools of trade around with them, whether that’s a small guitar for the musician, a pen and pad for the writer or a small easel, brush and oil paints for the painter.
 It is a necessary for the artist to do these things because the magic upon the wondering mind stumbles can be as quickly lost, as it was found.
 Sometimes I’ll stumble across the most magnificent of fantastical stories in my mind, tales of magical lands, with hero’s, evil villains, unworldly creatures and a killer plot to boot.
 But these little bags of magic come my way at the most inconvenient of times – while I’m driving, whilst I’m knee deep in oil doing some repairs, or lying in bed half asleep.

 I wonder if anyone really cares about what I have to say about this, and I wonder if that even matters.
 Probably not, not to me at least.
 Or does it?
 Because why does one go to the effort of writing anything if it is not to be read?
 And, if the intention was never for the writing to be read, then why publish such things in a public space?

-I wonder much on this and I think for me at least the answer is simple.
+I wonder much on this, and I think for me at least, the answer is simple.
 I find relief in translating my wonder into some kind of readable language.
 The mind is great at understanding in real-time the thoughts within, but then when trying to reconsider those thoughts at a later point in time, well, forget about it, it ain’t happening.

-I urge everyone to never give up on the things they love, never give up the paint brush, the pen, the guitar, or whatever else it is that makes you lose yourself and find inner peace.
-Life without joy is no life at all, and while the machine continues to beat us for its next penny, relentlessly and without end, it’s ok to leave it be, let it roll on, let it knock at your door, it’ll wait – after all, the machine, for the most part, is an artificial construct built by the machine – most of its power is illusionary.
+I urge everyone to never give up on the things they love, never give up the paintbrush, the pen, the guitar, or whatever else it is that makes you lose yourself and find inner peace.
+Life without joy is no life at all, and while the machine continues to beat us for its next penny, relentlessly and without end, it’s ok to leave it be, let it roll on, let it knock at your door, it’ll wait—after all, the machine, for the most part, is an artificial construct built by the machine—most of its power is illusionary.

 And with that, I’ll leave you to wonder what the point and message of this all was, if indeed there was a point at all!